Rezeptbuch-Team/Rezeptbuch/docs/SAD.md

 ![List Online Recipes Sequence Diagram](https://github.com/GermanJesus-lul/Rezeptbuch/blob/main/docs/sequence_diagrams/ListOnlineRecipesSequenceDiagram.png)

 ## 7. Deployment View
+The Rezeptbuch application is deployed as a native executable (.exe and MacOS counterpart) built using .NET MAUI and includes:
+- The frontend UI rendered with MAUI.
+- A local database for offline access.
+- XML-based recipe files stored on disk.

+The backend API is deployed separately using Render and accessed via RESTful HTTP.
+It makes use of a database which is also hosted by Render.
+The frontend and application logic communicate with the server to upload, update, and retrieve online recipes.

+No web server or cloud deployment is required for the local application itself, enabling simple distribution and offline functionality.

 ## 8. Implementation View
 ### 8.1 Overview
 The Rezeptbuch implementation model is organized into three main layers:
 1. **Frontend**: